-The course begins with two introductory lectures held on Penn’s campus to enable students to establish a critical vocabulary for film study.
+The program begins with two introductory lectures held on Penn's campus that enable students to establish a critical vocabulary for film study.
 The lectures and subsequent discussions will examine: a) The Business and Art of the Film Festival; b) Contemporary International Cinema; c) History of the Cannes Film Festival.
-In addition, students are required to watch at least six international films and write a ‘pre-departure’ paper.
+In addition, students are required to watch at least six international films and write a pre-departure paper.
 Those films will be entries from previous Cannes competitions.
-During the Cannes Film Festival, students will apply the critical tools and knowledge of the film industry gained from their earlier work.
-They will be expected to view a certain number of international films, keep a journal, attend regular meetings, and submit a final research essay.
-A pre-departure packet of readings will be sent to students upon admissions notification.
+During the Cannes Festival, students will apply the critical tools and knowledge of the film industry gained from their earlier work.
+They will be expected to view a certain number of international films, keep a journal, attend regular meetings and submit a final research essay.

 Students stay at the Collège International de Cannes in dormitory-style housing.
 Classes also meet at the College, which is centrally located.
-Continental breakfast included.
+Breakfast is included.